 But I come not to praise or bury the legal profession, but to explain it.
 And what I hope to convey, based on my own experience, is who I think the profession is well suited to.

 Maybe this will all sound great.
 Maybe it will jibe with you.
 Fantastic.
-I just hope you take me seriously.
-There are plenty of people I didn’t take seriously when contemplating law school, and in retrospect, I wish I did.
+I just hope you take me seriously because law school is a challenge.